-2941) Source: Evaluate each agricultural water source used in your leafy green operations and determine its type.

-- a) Some agricultural water sources are supplied by a third-party provider that certifies the water is of adequate microbial quality (i.e., unlikely to contain indicators of fecal contamination).
+- 1) Source: Evaluate each agricultural water source used in your leafy green operations and determine its type. - a) Some agricultural water sources are supplied by a third-party provider that certifies the water is of adequate microbial quality (i.e., unlikely to contain indicators of fecal contamination).
 Example of these sources are: - Public (e.g., municipal) or private providers that deliver certified potable water achieved through treatment or some other process - b) Some agricultural water sources deliver water of appropriate microbial quality due to natural physical, chemical, and biological processes that filter water as it passes through the soil.
-Examples of these sources for Type A agricultural water systems are: - Wells constructed in a manner such that contamination from outside sources (e.g., surface water or other surface chemical or biological influences / effects) is unlikely (e.g., well heads are protected, maintained, and monitored; see Appendix A for additional guidance), and water is tested to conform to standards. - Regulated recycled water (e.g., tertiary treated, purple pipe, etc.) providers that treat, test, and deliver water that is suitable for use in agricultural applications.1 - c) Some agricultural water sources are part of a Type A system due to on-ranch treatment that, when operating under validated and verifiable parameters, turns Type B water into Type A. An example of a water source used in a Type B → A agricultural water system is: - Treated surface water (verified to conform to standards) - d) Some agricultural water sources are considered part of a Type B system because they are vulnerable to contamination and have not been treated to achieve adequate microbial reduction and shall be used in a manner that minimizes contamination of the crop.
+Examples of these sources for Type A agricultural water systems are: - Wells constructed in a manner such that contamination from outside sources (e.g., surface water or other surface chemical or biological influences / effects) is unlikely (e.g., well heads are protected, maintained, and monitored; see Appendix A for additional guidance), and water is tested to conform to standards. - Regulated recycled water (e.g., tertiary treated, purple pipe, etc.) providers that treat, test, and deliver water that is suitable for use in agricultural applications. - c) Some agricultural water sources are part of a Type A system due to on-ranch treatment that, when operating under validated and verifiable parameters, turns Type B water into Type A. An example of a water source used in a Type B → A agricultural water system is: - Treated surface water (verified to conform to standards) - d) Some agricultural water sources are considered part of a Type B system because they are vulnerable to contamination and have not been treated to achieve adequate microbial reduction and shall be used in a manner that minimizes contamination of the crop.
 Examples of water sources in a Type B agriculture water system are: - Wells that may be vulnerable to contamination by outside sources including surface waters or by other surface chemical or biological influences / effects) - Untreated surface water - 2) Storage and conveyance: Agricultural water source is only one component of an agricultural water system.
 An agriculture water system that starts out with water of appropriate microbial quality at the source may change quality as it progresses through the delivery system.
-Microbial water quality depends on the properties of the agricultural water system's components and how they are maintained (for more on system maintenance, see the section below on Best Practice for
+Microbial water quality depends on the properties of the agricultural water system's components and how they are maintained (for more on system maintenance, see the section below on Best Practice for Managing Storage and Conveyance Systems).
+Agricultural water systems are typically opened or closed.
+For the purposes of this document, these systems are defined as follows:

-1 State regulations vary for recycled water.
+&lt;sup>1 State regulations vary for recycled water.
 In some states recycled water for produce production allows a certain level of generic E. coli, total coliforms, and/or fecal coliforms.